klaxit/open-carpooling-service-specification/connect-specification.md

 Authentication process is initiated by the CLIENT (Operator), by opening the authorize URL of the PROVIDER (PTA).

-The authentication process MUST be initiated through an external user-agent (such as the browser or in-app browser tabs), as opposed to an embeded user-agent (such as web-views) as described in [RFC 8252 - section 4](https://tools.ietf.org/html/rfc8252#section-4).
+For mobile CLIENT applications, the authentication process MUST be initiated through an external user-agent (such as the browser or in-app browser tabs), as opposed to an embeded user-agent (such as web-views) as described in [RFC 8252 - section 4](https://tools.ietf.org/html/rfc8252#section-4).

 The authorization endpoint is often `/authorize` but it MAY be something else, depending on the PROVIDER configuration.
 Call to the authorization endpoint is done as follow: